okfde/ckanext-offenedaten/README.markdown

 Note on CKAN versions: at the time of writing the `master` branch of ckanext-offenedaten is intended to work with CKAN 2.0 (currently the `master` branch of ckan).

+## Edit the style

+After editing the less files, they need to be recompiled.
+This can be done by calling `offenedaten/theme/less`.